wiremock/api-template-library/apisetu.gov.in-cgbse/index.md

 ---
 slug: "apisetu-gov-in-cgbse"
-name: "Chhattisgarh State Board of Secondary Education, Chhattisgarh"
+title: "Chhattisgarh State Board of Secondary Education, Chhattisgarh"
 provider: "apisetu.gov.in"
 description: "CBBSE (http://cgbse.nic.in) is issuing marksheets  through DigiLocker.\
   \ These can be pulled by students into their DigiLocker accounts.
 Currently available\